 - Whether a long time has passed between the alleged employer conduct and the employee’s resignation (i.e., whether the conduct was really the reason for the resignation).

-Considering all these factors helps lawyers and courts decide the strength of a constructive discharge case.
-To help you in understanding constructive discharge and assessing the strength of your own case, speak with an employment lawyer.
+Considering all these factors helps legal team and courts decide the strength of a constructive discharge case.
+To help you in understanding constructive discharge and assessing the strength of your own case, speak with an employment legal matters attorney.

 Constructive Discharge Examples

 Rarely does an employer say, “We don’t want to pay you severance so we’ll make you miserable until you quit.”
 Rather, constructive discharge claims typically consist of long-term aggressions related to race, gender, sex, or other protected categories.
 These behaviors build over time until an employee has no choice but to leave the company.
 Some constructive discharge examples include:

 - Singling out a female employee for constant criticism in front of her peers;

 - Demeaning, or shaming a Jewish employee in front of others for leaving early on Fridays to meet religious obligations;

 - Bullying or excluding a disabled employee from meetings because they require certain accommodations;